wesleycheong314/Hyperparameter-Optimization-for-Deep-Q-Networks/README.md

 ## Projection Description
 To measure the sensitivity of Deep Q-Networks on different tasks subject to learning rate, batch size, optimizer, target Q network update step size, discount factor, and other hyperparameters to identify the relationship between hyperparameters and efficient convergence to the optimal policy across different state/action regimes.

-## Implementation
+## Implementation Details
-For hyperparameter tuning methods, we implemented random search, successive halving, and bayesian optimizer.
+View report for in-depth details about our implementation.

 ## File Descriptions